IvesLiu1026/aoop-group6-boomerang/README.md

 ```

 ### Starter Kit
 We forked these references in our organization.

-This branch used '15 - fixes audio' from [Zelda](https://github.com/clear-code-projects/Zelda) as the starter kit.
+This project use '15 - fixes audio' from [Zelda](https://github.com/clear-code-projects/Zelda) as the starter kit.

 ### Tools / packages we need so far
 - pygame